Mapro foods located in Panchgani is a well known producer of jams, jellies and crushes.

 The product does not have much going on for it in the nutrition department and cannot be a part of a healthy diet.
 We say that you should have fresh fruit Instead!

-This food product does not specify which sugar has been used.
+This food product contains 75 gms of sugar, it does not specify which sugar has been used.
 This is important because different sugars have different metabolic effects.
 For example, Sucrose (Cane Sugar) is very different from Fructose (Fruit Sugar).
 Some foods use high fructose corn syrup which may be harmful in much lower quantities than sucrose.
 We believe that it is not responsible behaviour for a brand to not clearly state what ingredients have been used.

 Sugar is a carbohydrate found naturally in a host of different foods from lactose in milk to the fructose in fruit and honey.
 In fact, we need some sugar in our diets to supply ready energy to fuel our muscles and keep our brains active.
 The problem is that many processed foods have added sugar which supplies energy in the form of calories – and very little else.
 This means our body has to draw on the nutrients from the rest of our diet to process it and this can affect our health, including our immunity – leaving us more prone to bugs and colds.
 A high intake of sugar causes our blood sugar levels to shoot up, giving us that feel-good ‘high’ followed by a crashing slump which leaves us tired, irritable and craving more sugary foods.
 It’s a vicious cycle that may be contributing to our weight problems as well as health concerns like diabetes and heart disease.